Immutable Log Storage as a Service on Private and Public Blockchains: Literature Review

 \section{Literature Review}

-In Section~\ref{subsec:Cloud Logs and Related Challenges}, we review the related work that highlights the importance of Cloud monitoring and challenges specific to Cloud monitoring.
-In Section~\ref{subsec:blockchain}, we provide an overview of blockchain and its characteristics, concluding with a review of blockchain capacity limitations and their respective solutions.
+In Section~\ref{subsec:Cloud Logs and Related Challenges}, we review the importance of Cloud monitoring and its related challenges.
+In Section~\ref{subsec:blockchain}, we provide an overview of blockchain and its characteristics, concluding with a review of blockchain capacity limitations and their solutions.
+We also refer the reader to Appendix~\ref{sec:Background} for background details on blockchain and its taxonomies.